How does Rest Less make money

 Today, Apsley remains the London home of the Dukes of Wellington and is a rare surviving aristocratic home in central London.

 Once known as ‘Number 1 London’, Apsley holds an internationally important collection of art, silverware, and porcelain – known as The Wellington Collection.
-Many of the items were presented to the first Duke of Wellington after the Battle of Waterloo and include works by Velazquez and Rubens.
+Many of the items were presented to the first Duke of Wellington after the Battle of Waterloo and include works by Velázquez and Rubens.

 3. Cragside, Northumberland

-Using man-made dams, lakes, and underground piping, the Armstrongs transformed Cragside from a rocky healthland into the first house in the world to be illuminated by hydroelectric power and fueled by hydraulics.
+Using man-made dams, lakes, and underground piping, the Armstrongs transformed Cragside from a rocky heathland into the first house in the world to be illuminated by hydroelectric power and fueled by hydraulics.
 Filled with the latest gadgets and inventions, Cragside was designed for modern living and efficiency.

 4. Chawton House, Hampshire